Tux/Text-CSV_XS/doc/CSV_XS.md

             $csv->undef_str (undef);
     my $s = $csv->undef_str;

-This attribute optionally defined the output of undefined fields.
+This attribute optionally defines the output of undefined fields.
 The value passed is not changed at all, so if it needs quotation, the quotation needs to be included in the value of the attribute.
 Use with caution, as passing a value like `",",,,,"""` will for sure mess up your output.